-Access: Pre-College/Diverse applicant population Entry Point: Transition to College/to MSU Retention: Year to Year transitions and persistence Completion: Graduation, Career Attainment, Civic Contribution, Graduate School backed by research/assessment and innovative ideas with promising results backed by research/assessment and innovative ideas with promising results backed by research/assessment and innovative ideas with promising results Identify effective practices backed by research/assessment and innovative ideas with promising results Identify effective practices backed by research/assessment and innovative ideas with promising results Learning Outcomes Learning Outcomes Learning Outcomes Learning Outcomes Curricular Activities Curricular Activities Curricular Activities Curricular Activities Co-curricular Activities Co-curricular Activities Co-curricular Activities Co-curricular Activities What exists?
+Access: Pre-College/Diverse applicant population Entry Point: Transition to College/to MSU Retention: Year to Year transitions and persistence Completion: Graduation, Career Attainment, Civic Contribution, Graduate School Identify effective practices backed by research/assessment and innovative ideas with promising results Identify effective practices backed by research/assessment and innovative ideas with promising results Identify effective practices backed by research/assessment and innovative ideas with promising results Identify effective practices backed by research/assessment and innovative ideas with promising results Learning Outcomes Learning Outcomes Learning Outcomes Learning Outcomes Curricular Activities Curricular Activities Curricular Activities Curricular Activities Co-curricular Activities Co-curricular Activities Co-curricular Activities Co-curricular Activities What exists?
 What are the gaps?
 Where are we duplicating efforts?
-What could we re-purpose to something more impactful? ps?
-Where are we gaps?
+What could we re-purpose to something more impactful?
+What exists?
+What are the gaps?
 Where are we duplicating efforts?
-What could ere-purpose to something we re-purpose to something What exists?
+What could we re-purpose to something more impactful?
+What exists?
 What are the gaps?
 Where are we duplicating efforts?
-What could we repurpose to something more impactful?
+What could we re-purpose to something more impactful?
+What exists?
+What are the gaps?
+Where are we duplicating efforts?
+What could we re- purpose to something more impactful?

-EXPERIENCE STRATEGY Descriptions, Purpose, and Goals Spartan Undergrad Experience Strategy MSU Student Success Definition & MSU Strategic Plan FIVE AREAS OF STUDENT SUCCESS AT MSU 21 Self-Discovery of Purpose Educational Success: Learning 27 and Succeeding Academically Establishing Connections and 36 Relationships 36 Contributing to an Empowered Community (sociological) 43 Developing Sense of Belonging (psychological) 49 Developing Well-being Curricular Map of Student 54 Success Considerations 56
+02 Descriptions, Purpose, and Goals Spartan Undergrad Experience Strategy 11 MSU Student Success Definition & MSU Strategic Plan 19 🤇 FIVE AREAS OF STUDENT SUCCESS AT MSU 21 Self-Discovery of Purpose 27 Educational Success: Learning and Succeeding Academically 36 Establishing Connections and Relationships 36 Contributing to an Empowered Community (sociological) 43 Developing Sense of Belonging (psychological) 49 Developing Wellbeing 54 Curricular Map of Student Success 55 Considerations 56 Closing